carpentries/workshop-template/README.md

         $  ruby -v
         ~~~

-        Note: The following commands need a minimum version of 1.9.3 to
+        The following commands need a minimum version of 1.9.3.
-        install and operate.

     2. Install `github-pages`: